Exceptional case funding – guidance for solicitors

 A refusal to grant ECF on internal review can only be challenged by judicial review as there’s no other appeal or review process.
 Judicial review is in scope for legal aid, and legal aid firms holding a public law contract should be able to provide advice on the merits of challenging an ECF refusal.

-The LAA has published guidance on ECF in the Provider Pack and the Lord Chancellor’s Exceptional Funding Guidance (Non-Inquests).
+The LAA has published guidance on ECF in the provider pack.

 The Public Law Project has produced guides to applying for ECF: